XeroAPI/xero-ruby-oauth2-app/README.md

 ## Debugging
 * put `-fail` or `binding.pry` in your code for an interactive brower or terminal shell where you can inspect the current request, manipulate results and see where your code went wrong ;)

+## Contributing
+You are very welcome to add/improve functionality - we will continue to make improvements that show more complex API usage like filter/sorting, paginating, and will add more CRUD workflows as new API sets are added to the ruby-sdk.
+Please open an issue if something is not working correctly.